Valentino Returns: Production

 The movie was filmed in and around Stockton and Newman, and was funded by its director Peter Hoffman.
 It found an advocate in John Pierson, who recommended it for inclusion in the 1988 Sundance Film Festival.
-However, in his book Spike, Mike, Slackers, & Dykes, Pierson explains that Hoffman couldn't finish post-production on time:
+However, in his book Spike, Mike, Slackers, & Dykes, Pierson explains that Hoffman could not finish post-production on time:

 He’s spent years editing his feature, spending millions of dollars of family money in the process.
 Occasionally he’d call me up to let me know that he’d trimmed a few frames from the opening shot and thought that it changed the entire film.
 Once invited to Sundance, I assumed he’d settle down and meet the deadline.
 But Hoffman was so possessed that he couldn’t stop tinkering.
 He pulled out–a second cancellation.

 Release

 The film was released at the 68th Street Playhouse in New York City on July 21, 1989.